mgenc2077/learn-pub-sub-starter/README.md

 ## Tests (Not part of the course)
 Currently tests available for
 - Generating gamelog entry by generating 3 terminals (1 server 2 client) then instigating a war between them to create a new entry
+- Spam generator that generates spam game log using spam function.
 ```
 2025-04-23T12:33:19+03:00 washington: napoleon won against washington
 ```